shanghaiopensource/powerdns-laravel-admin/README.md

 # powerdns-laravel-admin

-A PowerDNS web interface with advanced features.
+A PowerDNS web interface with advanced features.Supports DNSCrypt, DoH, and DoT.

 #### Features: